Menu

 Belize, District Of Toledo, Punta Gorda.
 Waterfront View Of The Port City Of Punta Gorda

-Why Visit the Toledo District?
+Why visit the Toledo District?

 The Toledo District offers an authentic, off-the-beaten-path experience for travellers looking to explore Belize’s natural beauty and rich culture.
-With Mayan ruins like Lubaantun, rainforests, waterfalls, and charming villages, the district provides a tranquil escape from more touristy areas.
+With Maya ruins like Lubaantun, rainforests, waterfalls, and charming villages, the district provides a tranquil escape from more touristy areas.
 Whether you’re exploring ancient sites, immersing yourself in Garifuna culture, or relaxing on its unspoiled beaches, Toledo offers an enriching experience for those seeking an authentic Belize adventure.

 Compass